mlouielu/crucial-ssd-firmware-grub/README.md

 name and url by tab.
 If you don want the firmware, simply delete the line or using `#` to comment out.

+### Remove

+After upgrading your firmware, you may want to remove the iso and grub file.

+Simply remove directory `/boot/crucial-fw` and `/etc/grub.d/45_crucial_fw`,
+then regenerate GRUB2 by `update-grub2` or `grub-mkconfig`, well done.

 ### Thanks